SAP/devops-docker-images/README.md

 If you want to learn how to use project "Piper" please have a look at [the documentation](https://github.com/SAP/jenkins-library/blob/master/README.md).
 Introductory material and a lot of SAP scenarios not covered by project "Piper" are described in our [Continuous Integration Best Practices](https://developers.sap.com/tutorials/ci-best-practices-intro.html).

-This repository will contain two types of Dockerfiles.
-The folder [`jenkins-master/`](jenkins/) contains a Dockerfile for a Jenkins CI server, which is preconfigured to run project "Piper" pipelines.
-The other folders contain Dockerfiles for Docker images which are used in the pipeline to run steps, such as MTA builds or deployments to the SAP Cloud Platform.
-These images can also be used flexibly in your custom environments without project "Piper" or Jenkins.
+This repository contains Dockerfiles that are designed to run project "Piper" pipelines.
+Nevertheless, they can also be used flexibly in any custom environment and automation process.

 For detailed usage information please check the README.md in the corresponding folder.